Summer Youth Employment Program FAQs

 What are the income requirements for eligibility?

-• Most of our funding, 75% or more, to pay for wages, is designated for families that are at or below 200% of the Federal Poverty Thresholds.
-See the chart for the thresholds for 2024.
+• Most of our funding (about 75% or more) is reserved for families at or below 200% of the Federal Poverty Guidelines.
+(Stay tuned for the 2026 guidelines.)

-• Additional funding is not considered until an applicant is first denied our primary funding due to income.
+• Additional funding is only considered after an applicant is first denied our primary funding due to income.

 • Our online scheduler sends automatic reminders as the appointment gets closer.
 You can use the link within that email to reschedule to a date/time that works better.